roseengineering/rffilter/README.md

 The script requires the numpy library.

-For nodal and mesh filters (including crystal filters) the script will print resonator group delays from Ness as well as resonator coupling bandwidths from Dishal.
-They will also be printed if no filter frequency selection type is given.
+For nodal and mesh filters (including crystal filters) the script prints resonator group delays from Ness as well as resonator coupling bandwidths from Dishal.
+They are also printed when no filter frequency selection type is requested, provided the bandwidth is given.

 # Library functions